|

 first major museum dedicated to Sir Winston Churchill in the Cabinet War Rooms

-is currently the Campaign Director for the £6 million Police Treatment Centres
+He is currently developing a £9m campaign for an ex-offenders project in South London and was formerly Campaign Director for the £6 million Police Treatment Centres

 campaign.
 He is also a Trustee and